-- This unit will provide students with the ability to distinguish between criminal and civil cases, which will be aided by the completion of a media folio of current court proceedings. - The court hierarchy will also be discussed, along with how laws are made.
+- This unit will provide students with the ability to distinguish between criminal and civil cases. - The court hierarchy will also be discussed, along with how laws are made.
 Students will analyse the reasons why laws are made and the role of societal values in this process.
 Students will compare the legal processes of the Koori Court and its impact on indigenous Australians.